zumasys/docs/site/mv-dashboard/faq/general/README.md

 [Requirements Page](../../installation-guide/requirements/README.md)

-## D3 is on my Linux machine.
-How do I connect from Windows to Linux D3?
+## Pick is on my Linux machine.
+How do I connect from Windows to Linux Pick?

-When you load MultiValue Dashboard onto your D3/Linux machine, the MultiValue Dashboard will create a webserver on that machine.
+When you load MultiValue Dashboard onto your Pick/Linux machine, the MultiValue Dashboard will create a webserver on that machine.
 You can then access MultiValue Dashboard from any of your machines connected to that webserver using a web browser.

 ## Is Zumasys available to help with programming for MultiValue Dashboard?